Garimasingh-17/YahooMessenger/README.md

 Database:

-MongoDB for storing users, messages, and group details
+MongoDB for storing users and messages

 Security: